 On the day of the Funeral

-I aim to arrive at the funeral venue at least half an hour before the service is due to start to check that the venue is set up as we have agreed, that correct music is available and to make any last minute preparations.
+For face-to-face funerals I aim to arrive at the venue at least half an hour before the service is due to start to check that the venue is set up as we have agreed, that correct music is available and to make any last minute preparations.

 If it is a venue I have not previously used, I would usually have made a visit in advance of the day, but if this is not possible I will arrive earlier.

-I will then be there to greet you and the Funeral Director as they arrive and can answer any last minute questions you have before the ceremony starts.
+I will then be there to greet you and the Funeral Director as you arrive and can answer any last minute questions you have before the ceremony starts.

 I will then lead the Funeral Ceremony as we have agreed.